FredrikMorstad/rust-iot-workshop/README.md

 -The first challenge is to create a program that reads sensor values at an interval.
 The first ting we need to so is -The first thing we need to do wire our sensor and controller on the breadboard correctly.
 Once that is done we can driver

-- +The first challenge is to create a program that reads sensor values at an interval.
-The first ting we need to so is +The first thing we need to do wire our sensor and controller on the breadboard correctly.
-Once that is done we can driver
+- The first challenge is to create a program that reads sensor values at an interval.
+The first ting we need to so is
-  +++++++ Contents of side #2

 The first challenge is to create a program that reads sensor values at an interval.
 The first thing we need to do is wire our sensor and controller correctly.